michaellightricks/Playground/README.md

 # Playground
-Repository for learning about GitHub &amp; testing new stuff
+Repository for learning about GitHub &amp; testing new stuff.